A Dirac type condition for properly coloured paths and cycles: Maximal p.c. paths with crossings

-First we prove Lemma~\ref{lma:crossing2}, that is the case when $\delta^c(G) =2$. \begin{proof}[Proof of Lemma~\ref{lma:crossing2}] Suppose the lemma is false.
-Let $G$ be a graph with an edge colouring~$c$ containing a maximal p.c. path $P = (1,2, \dots, l)$ that contradicts Lemma~\ref{lma:crossing}.
-Fixed $N^c(i;P)$ for $i \in [l]$ such that $P$ has a crossing.
-Note that $|N^c(i;P)\cap V(P)| \ge 2$ for $i \in[l]$.
+First we prove Lemma~\ref{lma:crossing2}, that is the case when $\delta^c(G) \ge 2$. \begin{proof}[Proof of Lemma~\ref{lma:crossing2}] Suppose the lemma is false.
+Let $G$ be a graph with an edge-colouring~$c$ containing a maximal p.c. path $P = (1,2, \dots, l)$ that contradicts Lemma~\ref{lma:crossing2}, so $\delta^c(G) \ge 2$.
+Fix $N^c(i;P)$ for each $i \in [l]$ such that $P$ has a crossing.
+Note that $|N^c(i;P)\cap V(P)| \ge 2$ for all $i \in[l]$.
 The induced subgraph $H = G[V(P)]$ does not contain any p.c. cycle and $\delta^c(H) \ge 2$.
-By Theorem~\ref{thm:Yeo}, there exists a vertex~$z$ in $H$ such that no connected component of~$H-z$ is joined to $z$ with edges of more than one colour.
+By Theorem~\ref{thm:Yeo}, there exists a vertex~$z$ in $V(H)$ such that no connected component of~$H-z$ is joined to $z$ with edges of more than one colour.
 However, $H$ is 2-connected as $P$ has a crossing.
 This contradicts the existence of such~$z$ as $\delta^c(H) \ge 2$. \end{proof}

-Next, we prove Lemma~\ref{lma:crossing}.
-We now sketch the proof of the first assertion of Lemma~\ref{lma:crossing}.
-Let $G$ be a graph with an edge colouring~$c$.
+Here, we sketch the proof of Lemma~\ref{lma:crossing}.
+Let $G$ be a graph with an edge-colouring~$c$.
 Let $P = (1,2, \dots, l)$ be a maximal p.c. path in~$G$.
 Let $C$ be a p.c. cycle such that